This is an external link. Click “OK” to continue.

-ATB-346 has already demonstrated dramatic gastrointestinal safety compared to naproxen, one of the most prescribed NSAID in the US.
+Otenaproxesul has already demonstrated dramatic gastrointestinal safety compared to naproxen, one of the most prescribed NSAIDs in the US.

 Gastric Ulceration Rate

 Our second pipeline drug, ATB-352, targets the urgent global need for a non-addictive analgesic for severe pain, particularly in the post-operative setting, where many opioid addictions begin.
-ATB-352 is undergoing IND-enabling studies, with Phase I trials expected to begin in 2021.
+ATB-352 is undergoing IND-enabling studies, with human trials anticipated to begin in 2021.

 ATB-352 causes negligible GI damage in rats compared to ketoprofen, a very strong NSAID used for acute pain.

 Our third pipeline drug, ATB-340, is a gastrointestinal-safe derivative of aspirin for daily use in the prevention of cardiovascular disease and cancer.

 Aspirin, but not ATB-340, causes significant bleeding in the rat stomach.